flaport/photontorch/readme.md

 # PhotonTorch

 ## Introduction
-PhotonTorch is a photonic simulation engine based on the deep learning framework PyTorch.
+PhotonTorch is a photonic simulation framework based on the deep learning framework PyTorch.

 ## Features
 PhotonTorch features CUDA enabled optimization of photonic circuits.
 It leverages the